Living in Moldova as an expat

 The standard of healthcare in Moldova is poor compared to Western Europe or North America.
 Therefore, expat families should invest in a comprehensive health insurance policy that provides coverage for treatment elsewhere in Europe.

-Characterised by warm summers and relatively mild and snowy winters, the climate in Moldova is moderately continental and features frequent dry spells.
+Characterised by warm summers and relatively mild winters, the climate in Moldova is moderately continental and features frequent dry spells.
+Sometimes heat waves can occur in summer, but for the most part, Moldova’s weather is easy enough to live with.

 It would be inaccurate to claim that Moldova is the perfect expat destination – on the contrary, life here can be challenging in many ways.
 Still, those who open themselves up to the friendly Moldovan locals and their way of life are sure to have a culturally rich experience like no other.